 Textile Print Design

 On this course, you'll learn how to transform your own drawn or found images into a motif and design for print so please bring the items with you to form the basis of your designs.
-We'll demonstrate a mix of techniques including monoprinting and screen printing...
+We'll demonstrate a mix of techniques including dyeing of silk and cotton and screen printing onto a variety of different fabrics...

 Taught by: Lara Mantell.

 On this course, you'll learn how to transform your own drawn or found images into a motif and design for print so please bring the items with you to form the basis of your designs.
-We'll demonstrate a mix of techniques including monoprinting and screen printing.
-You'll also have the opportunity to experiment with a range of printing techniques including pigment, flock & foil, stencil and transfer (using a heat press).
+We'll demonstrate a mix of techniques including dyeing of silk and cotton and screen printing onto a variety of different fabrics.
+You'll have the opportunity to experiment with a range of printing techniques including pigment binders, metallics, flock & foil using the heat transfer press, and specialist printing of silk using acid dyes.

 You'll leave with a range of printed samples of your dye and print experiments and at least one piece of work you have designed and printed yourself, for example scarves, cushion covers or T-shirts.
 You'll also know how to take the next steps, namely how and where you can continue print designing.